 Water use is another area impacted by solar energy.
 While none is used in the actual generation of electricity, water is necessary in the manufacturing of components.
 Depending on what cooling technique is used, up to 650 gallons of water is used per megawatt-hour of electricity produced.
 Although this process is not water use free, it is less than fossil fuels.
 For instance, 20% of stressed watershed in 2008 were under stress due to power plants

 Hazardous materials are also utilized in PV cell manufacturing.
 These materials include hydrochloric acid, acetone, and others.
 If not handled properly, these can cause serious damage to the environment and human health.
-However, manufacturers have a strong financial incentive to ensure that these materials are recycled due to their rare and highly valuable nature.
+However, manufacturers are incentivized to recycle due to the rarity and high value of the hazardous materials.

 The final negative impact of solar energy is greenhouse gas emissions.
 Again, none are emitted during the actual production of electricity, but stem from the manufacturing, transportation, installation, and decommission of solar modules.
 Most estimates of the total life cycle emissions of a solar system are between 0.07 and 0.18 pounds of CO₂/kWh of energy produced.
 To compare, natural gas creates 0.6-2 pounds of CO₂/kWh, and coal 1.4-3.6 pounds of CO₂/kWh.